 The Market and Snack Shack will be open and serving beverages and pre-packaged sandwiches and snacks, all prepared onsite.
 The Gardenshop will also be open.
 There is a limit to the number of guests allowed in these indoor spaces at one time; please pay attention to posted signage.

 There will be no shuttle service or Accessible Cart Tours at this time.
-Please note that many benches have been removed, as they cannot be sanitized to the same standard that our staff is upholding throughout other sections of the Gardens.
+Please note that some benches have been removed, as they cannot be sanitized to the same standard that our staff is upholding throughout other sections of the Gardens.

 In the Bibby and Harold Alfond Children’s Garden, please note that the following features are closed or unavailable until further notice: